lit/lit/packages/labs/ssr/README.md

 ### Rendering in the Node.js global scope

 The easiest way to get started is to import your Lit template modules (and any `LitElement` definitions they may use) into the node global scope and render them to a stream (or string) using the `render(value: unknown): Iterable<string>` function provided by the `render-global.js` module.
-Since Lit-authored code may rely on DOM globals, the `render-global.js` module will install a minimal DOM shim into the nodejs global scope, which should be sufficient for typical use cases.
+Since Lit-authored code may rely on DOM globals, the `render-global.js` module will install a minimal DOM shim into the Node.js global scope, which should be sufficient for typical use cases.
 As such, `render-global.js` should be imported before any modules containing Lit code.

 ```js
 // Example: server.js: